 This section was prepared by Anne St. Clair, a Senior Private Banker for The Private Bank at Wells Fargo with 17 years of experience in the financial sector.
-Anne services a national clientele of high net worth families, entrepreneurs and closely held businesses.
+Anne services a national clientele of high net worth families,

-As a Board member of Community Hope,

-The Overlook Medical Center Auxiliary

-and Chairwoman of The Autism Speaks

-Fall Classic at Baltusrol, Anne is actively

-involved in her community.
+The Overlook Medical Center Auxiliary and Chairwoman of The Autism Speaks Fall Classic at Baltusrol, Anne is actively involved in her community.

-Shirley Blaier-Stein, the author of

-Autism Mom: New Ways of Thinking,

-an attorney and an autism advocate.
+This section was prepared by Shirley Blaier-Stein, the author of Autism Mom: New Ways of Thinking, an attorney and an autism advocate.
 Shirley's son has autism.
-He attends a

-behavior-focused school in CT and is

-doing well.
-Shirley lives and writes autism

-and is passionate about helping autism

-parents reach their potential in order to

-become empowered, exercise their

-children's rights, achieve the best program

-and treatment for their children, and

-help their children thrive.
+He attends a behavior-focused school in CT and is doing well.
+Shirley lives and writes autism and is passionate about helping autism parents reach their potential in order to become empowered, exercise their children's rights, achieve the best program and treatment for their children, and help their children thrive.

 The second avenue for services is health-related therapies covered by health insurance.
 Services such as speech therapy and occupational therapy are typically covered.
 In recent years, some states have adopted laws that mandate covering behavioral therapy for children with autism.
 Such therapy is need-based and must be assessed by a medical professional.
-Once your child gets approved, he/ she will receive hours of therapy that typically help for our ocate
+Once your child gets approved, he/ she will receive hours of therapy that typically help tremendously.